orassayag/udemy-courses/README.md

-# Server
+# Udemy Courses

-Start to be built in December 2020.
--Goal:
-The goal of this project is to get Udemy courses links from a coupon site, and purchase the FREE ONLY courses (by the coupon) on Udemy site.
+Built in December 2020.
+A Node.js + Puppeteer.js application to get Udemy courses links from a coupon site, and purchase the FREE ONLY courses (by the coupon) on Udemy site.

 ## Getting Started